Forensic Science and How Statistics Can Help It: Evidence, Hypothesis Testing, and Graphical Models: Likelihood ratio

-where $p_{A_i}$ denotes the population proportion of allele $A_i$.
-Similarly, if we consider the effect of co-ancestry, it can be shown that

-which gives us a smaller exclusion probability than the HWE case derived in equation (11).
-To compute the exclusion probability across different loci, we use

-Buckleton and Curran provided the statistics with some other assumptions \cite{buckleton2008discussion}.
-RMNE method does not make any assumptions regarding the number of contributors, which is widely regarded as a significant advantage.
-However it has also garnered substantial criticism and negative feedback \cite{buckleton2007towards,national1996evaluation,weir1999court}.
-Brenner used a paternity case as an example to demonstrate that RMNE method wastes information and claims that it is ``dishonest and unsatisfactory'' \cite{brenner1997s}.
+Another approach to the analysis of mixed DNA samples is the ``random man not excluded'' method (RMNE), which aims to ascertain the proportion of the population that could potentially be included as contributors to the stain found at the crime scene.
+RMNE does not make any assumptions regarding the number of contributors, which is widely regarded as a significant advantage.
+However, RMNE has also garnered substantial criticism and negative feedback \citep{buckleton2007towards,national1996evaluation,weir1999court}. \cite{brenner1997s} used a paternity case as an example to demonstrate that RMNE may waste information and considered it as ``dishonest and unsatisfactory.''